Virtual fencing | cattle management

 Anyone who uses, or plans to use, a virtual fencing system on their cattle must also be aware of their legal requirements.

-Requirements for users will include:
+Requirements for users includes:

 - Training (both for the user and cattle)